Skip to Main Content

 • Pre-print/submitted = the article draft as you first submitted it for publication.
 It does not include revisions made through the peer/editorial review process, nor include publisher branding or final editing.

-3. Confirm if there is an embargo on your manuscript
+3. Confirm if there is an embargo on your manuscript.

 • This is a period of time post-publication that you must wait before the publisher allows it to be publicly shared in our repository.

+Should you submit to the NU Scholarly Work (Restricted) collection?
 You should only submit to our restricted collection if you are unable to submit either

-1. any version of your manuscript to our open collection or
+• any full text version of your work or

 In those cases, please instead submit your most complete (published or accepted) version of your manuscript to our restricted repository.
 Only the description, not the full text, be available to the public.
-Readers will be directed to contact you for permission to read the full text.